CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Method

-We show examples of predicted CLIP-based objectness in \autoref{fig:found-pred} and observe their very high similarity to those produced with DINO.
-Moreover, we can now replace $M$ in \autoref{sec:background} with the binarized CLIP-based scores $\zeta(M^\phi) > 0.5$, with $\zeta(\cdot)$ the sigmoid operation, and observe a minimal drop in performances.
+We show examples of predicted CLIP-based objectness in \cref{fig:found-pred} and observe their very high similarity to those produced with DINO.
+Moreover, we can now replace $M$ defined above with the binarized CLIP-based scores $\zeta(M^\phi) > 0.5$, with $\zeta(\cdot)$ the sigmoid operation, and observe a minimal drop in performances.
+We provide an example of the \emph{background filtering} with trained objectness in \cref{fig:back-filter}.